renpy/renpy/sphinx/source/config.rst

     images used by that interaction have loaded.
 (Yeah, it's a lousy name.)

+.. var:: config.loadable_callback = None

+    When not None, a function that's called with a filename.
+It should return True if the file is loadable, and False if not.
+This can be used with :var:`config.file_open_callback` or :var:`config.missing_image_callback`.

 .. var:: config.log_width = 78

     The width of lines logged when :var:`config.log` is used.